Paul Carter Paul Carter

 To reduce latency between MIDI input and the output sound of your synth plugins, ideally you need to use a small audio buffer size - or turn up the clock rate (see below).

-Hyperion is designed to operate with a sample block size of 256 samples or lower - however you may find that reducing the block size to 64 samples or less can begin to affect performance exponentially - this is because the benefits of running multiple threads to process blocks of audio in parallel will start to become outweighed by the setup time for each block request - so I don’t recommend going below that number - my suggestion is to go no lower than 128 samples if your computer can comfortably handle it as that provides a good balance between latency and performance.
+Hyperion is designed to operate with a sample block size of 256 samples or lower - however depending on the OS scheduler implementation, it’s possible that reducing the block size to 64 samples or less might begin to affect performance negatively - this is from observation on my existing systems, and I’m guessing because the benefits of running multiple threads to process blocks of audio in parallel will start to become outweighed by the setup time/wakeup time for each block request (both from a threading perspective, and from the perspective of the work required by the DAW) - so I don’t recommend going below that number at this time - my suggestion is to go no lower than 128 samples if your computer can comfortably handle it as that provides a good balance between latency and performance.

 Sample rate/oversampling: